pivotal/docs-tap/getting-started/create-app-accelerator.hbs.md

     * CONFIGURABLE_PARAMETER_2
     ```

-1. Open the `accelerator.yaml` and begin populating the file section using the snippet below.
+2. Open `accelerator.yaml` and begin populating the file section using the snippet below.
 This
    section contains important information, such as the accelerator's display name, description,
    tags, and more.